milestonesys/mipsdk-samples-component/VideoWallController/README.md

 - Show text message on the specified position in the current layout on the specified monitor
 - Replace current layout of one monitor with specified layout
-- Show cameras(s) on the monitor from specified position
+- Show camera(s) on the monitor from specified position
+- Change mode between live and playback

 ![Video wall controller](video_wall_controller.png)

 ## The sample demonstrates

-- The message commands to send to the video wall(s)
+- The commands to send to the video wall(s)
 - Using messaging to listen to VideoWallIndication

 ## Using